 Dynamic Currency Conversion (DCC) allows you to pay directly with NZ dollars at an overseas merchant, instead of converting the payment to a foreign currency.
 If you have travelled overseas, you may have been offered the choice of paying in the local currency or in NZ Dollars.
 By choosing to pay directly with New Zealand Dollars you will attract the DCC fee.

-- Prepaid travel money cards.
-A prepaid travel card allows you to load and spend funds in multiple currencies.
+Prepaid travel money cards.
+A prepaid travel card allows you to load and spend funds in multiple currencies to use online or instore just like a credit card.
 This means you can spend your own cash and avoid currency conversion fees when spending in a supported currency.
+One card available to Kiwis is the Cash Passport by Mastercard, which you can order online before you travel.

 If you’re a frequent traveller or regularly shop online with international retailers, a credit card that has 0% foreign transaction fees could help you keep your costs to a minimum.
 Just remember to compare a range of options and look at the other features available so that you can find a credit card that really suits your needs.